embarklabs/embark-docker/README.md

 script, and extra flags can be provided to `docker run` to forward docker host environment variables.

-Keep in mind that such scripts will be run as the `embark` user owing to the container's entrypoint.
+Keep in mind that such scripts will run as the `embark` user owing to the container's entrypoint.

 ``` shell
 #!/bin/bash
 # this script is located at /path/to/my_script.sh on the docker host, not necessarily in host's $PWD
 # dangling "
 c=container!
 echo $HOST_HOSTNAME
 echo $HOSTNAME